descostesn/BioinformaticSkills/README.md

 This repository aims at explaining how my work is organized and to provide a list of tools that I use for analyzing sequencing data.
 By clicking names, one can visualize the corresponding code.

 The folder [ChIPSeqSpike_dev](https://github.com/descostesn/embl-showcase/tree/master/ChIPSeqSpike_dev) provides the current code under development for [ChIPSeqSpike](https://www.bioconductor.org/packages/devel/bioc/html/ChIPSeqSpike.html).
 This code is the most up-to-date in terms of my R knowledge.
 Other scripts provided are often developed for internal use and do not intend to use the optimal solutions necessarily.
+The provided code was not 'polished' and is shown as being developed on a daily basis.
 As an embeded bioinformatician, I always try to find the best compromise between code optimization and time of development.

 ## General Overview